cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 on the locale (QWERTY for english speaking countries, AZERTY for french speaking countries, etc..).

-To select a different alphabetic keyboard layouts, such as DVORAK or COLEMAK, use the `virtualKeyboardLayout` configuration property.
+**To select a different alphabetic keyboard layout**, such as DVORAK or COLEMAK, use the `virtualKeyboardLayout` configuration property.

 <code-playground layout="stack" class="m-lg w-full-lg">